 Something in men is crying out for brotherhood.
-Brothers are just as important as fathers in the development and growth of real men.
+Brothers are just as important as fathers in the development and growth of authentic men.
 Brothers are peers and helpers, rather than mentors and authorities.

 Men need someone in the trenches with them, getting muddy and bloody, sharing the pain and victory alike.